-The effective date of FRS 139 is yet to be determined by MASB.
+FRS 139 "Financial Instruments: Recognition and Measurement" is effective for accounting periods beginning on or after 1 January 2010.
 This new standard establishes principles for recognising and measuring financial assets, financial liabilities and some contracts to buy and sell non-financial items.
-The Company will apply this standard when it becomes effective.
+The Company will apply this standard from financial year ending 31 December 2010.